 Skills testing happens every Friday at 9am at the Totem Lake location.
 Pre-registration is not required but you must arrive by 8:45 am.

 Students registered for a motorcycle safety class DO NOT register to take this DOL Testing.

 Students registered for a motorcycle safety class will be taking their motorcycle knowledge and skills test during their motorcycle safety class to qualify for their endorsement license waiver.
 Testers under the age of 18 years old are required to take a motorcycle safety class to get their motorcycle endorsements.
+These classes include testing: